With Parrocel’s Famous Riding School Suite

 in the bold composition of lively animated groups .”

 Seen and experienced as insider.
 17/18 years old he served as cavalryman.
 And still 1744/45 he “accompanied the French army on its campaigns … and became eyewitness of the Battle at Fontenoy”.
 But then he already held a professorship, esteemed as history and especially battle painter trained at the great Tempesta as well as etcher, quite son of his father Joseph being on friendly terms with neighbor Diderot as at the same time his first teacher.
-Supposedly it was the younger one of the two of them of which Ridinger thought of in his letter of old age of 1765 to Johann Georg Wille in Paris (Bavarian private collection and not in the Wille correspondence published 1999) as one of those “who all I envision as my masters and this is not said no I am convinced of it”.
+Supposedly it was the younger one of the two of them Ridinger thought of in his late letter of 1765 to Johann Georg Wille in Paris (formerly Bavarian private collection and not in the Wille correspondence published 1999) as one of those “who all I envision as my masters and this is not said no I am convinced of it”.

 Present edition identical with that of 1754 except for a few differences.
 The engraved small arms on the title of that here replaced by a woodcut vignette, the pagination of p.
 I/319 also differing.
 The contents of II set in larger type so that it only ends in the midst of p.
 300.